Status: Implemented in PHART v1.5.x (current branch behavior documented below).

 colorarrow_up, arrow_down, arrow_left, arrow_rightline_horizontal, line_verticalcorner_ul, corner_ur, corner_ll, corner_lrtee_up, tee_down, tee_left, tee_rightcrossLayoutOptions explicit global valuesStyle rules are last-write authority for the fields they set.

-NodeStyle and existing decorator fields valid.custom_decorators valid for programmatic users.Execution board (feature branch: feature/style-rule-node-style):
+NodeStyle and existing decorator fields valid.custom_decorators valid for programmatic users.Simple edge attr:

 rules: